-NFL preseason scores, schedule, updates, news: Giants, Jets trade mistakes early
+NFL preseason scores, schedule, updates, news: Jets' Hackenberg tosses two pick-sixes

 Plus Julian Edelman is out for the year and everything you need to know from preseason Saturday